pandell/frontend-config/packages/prettier-config/README.md

 Shared Prettier config for Pandell engineering teams.

-For more details and configuration options, see the [prettier documentation](https://prettier.io/docs/en/configuration.html).
+For more details and configuration options, see the [Prettier documentation](https://prettier.io/docs/en/configuration.html).

 ## Usage